mozilla/inclusion/data-metrics/surveys/en/race-ethnicity.md

 - [ ] Asian or Asian American
 - [ ] Black or African American
 - [ ] Latin American
-- [ ]  Native American, American Indian, or Alaska Native
+- [ ] Aboriginal, Native American, American Indian, or Alaska Native
 - [ ] Native Hawaiian or Other Pacific Islander
 - [ ] White
 - [ ] Other________________